dwdas9/home/articles/Docker/04-BitnamiSpark_Volume_Hive.md

 ### Create the docker-compose.yml file

-In the same folder, create a `docker-compose.yml` file and paste the contents below.
-Alternatively, download [this file](Dockerfiles/docker-compose_Bitnm_Vol.yml) and save it as `docker-compose.yml`.
+In the same folder, create a `docker-compose.yml` with the content below.
+Alternatively, save [this file](Dockerfiles/docker-compose_Bitnm_Vol.yml)  as `docker-compose.yml`.

 ```yaml
 version: '3'  # Specify the version of Docker Compose syntax